 If you travel frequently or will be in Germany for a month or longer, it probably makes sense to purchase an inexpensive cell phone.

-Several online companies rent phones, but the vast majority of them want you to use their service with the phone and not Ortel’s.
+Several online companies rent phones, but most want you to use their service with the phone and not Ortel’s.
 Cellular Abroad also rents cell phones.
-You can rent a cell phone together with a SIM card at local retailers.
+You can rent a cell phone and a SIM card at local retailers.

 Buying a New Cell Phone

 Rates have dropped dramatically for GSM phones that will work in Germany.
 Many cell phone shops sell unlocked tri or quad-band GSM phones in larger cities such as New York and Los Angeles.

 You can also go online and buy one.
-The most important thing to remember is that the phone has to have both the 900 and the 1800 MHz networks, and it has to be unlocked.
+The most important thing to remember is that the phone has to have both the 900 and the 1800 MHz networks and be unlocked.

 Even eBay sells unlocked GSM phones, but a word of caution is that many of the vendors are not even sure what they are selling, and you may arrive in Germany with a phone that does not work.
 Play it safe and purchase from a company specializing in overseas cellular service.
 Cellular Abroad also sells SIM/phone packages.

-If you plan on getting cellular service before you go, be sure to order your SIM card, rental, or phone well in advance of your trip so as not to accrue hefty priority shipping costs.
+If you plan on getting cellular service before you go, be sure to order your SIM card, rental, or phone well before your trip so as not to accrue hefty priority shipping costs.

 If your phone can roam and you want to go that method, it is recommended that you speak to more than one customer service rep to confirm that your phone indeed does work and exactly what rates (including taxes and surcharges) they will be charging you.

 How Do the Terms for German Mobile Phone Networks Differ?

 The mobile phone network is always changing.
 If you are an expat in Germany, you should avoid signing up for a minimum mobile phone contract with any cellular provider.
-The German mobile cell phone plan contracts are known for being inflexible and hard to cancel at times.
+The German mobile phone plan contracts are known for being inflexible and hard to cancel.